-Advance decisions are documents that state what medical treatments one would like to refuse, so doctors and other medical professionals in charge of your care can give you a treatment that reflects your beliefs if you can not make these decisions for yourself.
+Advance Decisions are documents that state which medical treatments you would like to refuse.
+This enables doctors and other medical professionals responsible for your care, to give you treatment that reflects your beliefs in the event that you cannot make these decisions for yourself.

-For example, if you have dementia or Alzheimer’s, or have suffered brain damage.
+For example, if you have dementia, Alzheimer’s, or have suffered brain damage.

 Advance Decisions state which specific treatments you do not want; it does not allow you to request the ones you do want.

-An advance statement, however, is a separate document, that states how you would like to be cared for if you cannot make your own decision/state your preferences.
+An Advance Statement, however, is a separate document, that states how you would like to be cared for if you cannot make your own decision or communicate your preferences.

 It also allows you to state any religious beliefs that could impact the treatment you wish to receive.

-Unlike the Advance Decisions, though, Advance statements are not legally binding – while Doctors and other medical professionals will take this into accounts they can disregard if it is disadvantageous to your quality of care.
+Unlike the Advance Decisions, though, Advance Statements are not legally binding.
+While Doctors and other medical professionals will take this into account, they can disregard Advance Statements if they perceive it to be disadvantageous to your quality of care.